-A client of Infopulse is a large multi-national provider of B2B digital services with 40+ years of experience on the market.
+A client of Infopulse is a large multi-national provider of IT services with 40+ years of experience on the market.
 The company has operations in 20 countries and employs over 9,000 people worldwide.

 Infopulse provides a whole package of services to the client, namely managed cloud, SAP, and CRM services, development of client’s systems and applications.
 Our developers also help to convert .NET apps to work in Azure and develop some of the business-critical systems and applications, hosted in the cloud (PaaS).
 Previously, Infopulse also provided Internal IT Operations to the client.

 In 2014, our client approached Infopulse with a request to migrate outdated user and IT infrastructure to the cloud, which would allow them to achieve a number of business aims:

 - Consolidate diverse infrastructure.
 Due to rapid acquisition of smaller companies, user environments and infrastructure required major rework and had to be unified.
 Infopulse needed to migrate users from IBM Lotus and Exchange 2010 to a modern coherent system.

 - Cut maintenance costs.
 Our client has a number of data centers in the EU.
 Some of them were in a rather poor state, while others had their rental term ending.
 Due to frequent failures of old hardware, our customer did not want to continue support of hundreds of outdated servers and needed to migrate them to cloud.
 This would allow cutting expenses on servers’ maintenance and upgrades, and improve overall performance.